2 - 0

 The Dark Blues made four changes from the team that lost against Hibs on Sunday.
 Adam Legzdins came in for his debut, while Lee Ashroft, Max Anderson and Osman Sow returned to the starting eleven.
 Jack Hamilton, Finlay Robertson and Declan McDaid moved onto the bench and Danny Mullen was unavailable.
 Ayr brought in Paddy Reading, Andy Murdoch and Cammy Smith, replacing Michael Hewitt, Dario Zanatta and Bruce Anderson after their draw against Stranraer in the Betfred Cup.

-Dundee have been plagued by defensive problems this season, and it took Ayr only two minutes to prise open a vulnerable Dark Blues defence.
+Dundee have been plagued by defensive problems this season, and it took Ayr only three minutes to prise open a vulnerable Dark Blues defence.
 Luke McCowan dribbled his way into the penalty area, drawing defenders to him and creating space for Cammy SMITH to take a touch and pick his spot to score from 12 yards.

 Dundee had plenty of possession, but struggled to get Osman Sow into the game.
 Most of the work put in by Paul McGowan and Christie Elliott was well outside Ayr’s penalty area and there was little effective link up play in attack.
 Nevertheless, the Dee came close to equalising shortly after the opening goal.
 The home defenders were all at sea from two crosses by Charlie Adam before Jordan McGhee headed over from a corner.